 * Backing up at the start of every break taken.
 For this purpose dragging the folder to another hard drive is sufficient (then have your hard drives automatically backed up off-site over the night.

-* I go for a more natural sound with breaths and even some lip sounds because if everything is very perfect the audio book can be hard to listen to for most people.
-Most prefer the reader to sound human than absolutely perfect.
+* I go for a more natural sound with breaths and even some lip sounds because if everything is too perfect the audio book can be kinda boring.
+I personally prefer the reader to sound a little human than absolutely perfect.

 45 Casco Street